george43g/better-firebase-functions/README.md

 your cloud functions, especially in large projects.
 It also allows for a more scalable file structure for your source code directory.

+This package is bundled into one module with 0 dependencies, and is designed to be as lightweight, configurable and reliable/redundant as possible.
+Suitable for production use in almost any project.
+Only one feature is available in this package to keep the bundle size as small as possible for performance reasons.

 ## exportFunctions()

 This function has two main features: